Analysis | Why WhatsApp’s New Privacy Rules Are Sparking Alarm

 4. What’s the fallout?

 Turkish President Recep Tayyip Erdogan’s media office and his country’s defense ministry said they’re dropping WhatsApp.
 Technology billionaire Elon Musk endorsed rival app Signal to his 42 million Twitter Inc. followers.
-The registration service for Signal crashed after an influx of new users overwhelmed its servers.
-On Jan 10., it tweeted: “We continue to shatter traffic records and add capacity as more and more people come to terms with how much they dislike Facebook’s new terms.”
+Signal uses the same open-source encryption technology as the Facebook-owned app, and its parent company Signal Messenger was co-founded by WhatsApp co-creator Brian Acton.
+For years it’s been popular among whistleblowers and privacy advocates.

 Read more: Apps Claiming ‘Free Speech’ for Users Vie for Parler’s Place